 The rise of voice marketing and some tips for developing a strategy

-While voice-activated technology is not in and of itself new, the recent moves by Amazon and Google to push the trend further has led to an increased interest in the platform by brands.
+Voice-activated technology is not in and of itself new.
+But, the recent moves by Amazon and Google to push the trend has increased interest in voice marketing.
 Whereas Apple’s Siri only provided basic information like the weather forecast (and the occasional joke), the increased sophistication of at-home voice systems has unleashed new opportunities for marketers.
-Here’s a round-up of the latest in voice marketing, and a few tips for building your own strategy.
+Here’s a round-up of the latest in voice marketing opportunities, and a few tips for building your own strategy.

 The marketer’s scramble to reach Alexa and Google Home

 AdWeek recently reported that marketers are racing to reach rapidly growing audiences on Amazon’s Alexa and Google Home.
-Alexa is relatively new to the marketplace, but Steven Moy, chief technology officer at New York agency R/GA, explains ‘the pace of acceleration in terms of adoption and people getting accustomed to it’ is like nothing he has seen before.
-Just like the scramble to develop apps when smartphones were released, now brands are turning their attention to conquering the world of voice marketing.
+Alexa is relatively new to the marketplace.
+Steven Moy, chief technology officer at New York agency R/GA, explains ‘the pace of acceleration in terms of adoption and people getting accustomed to it’ is like nothing he has seen before.
+It’s similar to the scramble to develop apps when smartphones were released.
+Now, brands are turning their attention to conquering the world of voice marketing.

-Although direct advertising on Alexa is currently not allowed, The Drum and CNBC reported that Amazon is in talks with big umbrella brands like P&G to discuss the possibility of them promoting their products on Alexa-enabled devices like the Echo Dot.
+Although direct advertising on Alexa is currently not allowed, The Drum and CNBC reported that Amazon is in talks with big umbrella brands like P&G. They are discussing the possibility of them promoting their products on Alexa-enabled devices like the Echo Dot.
 The Drum also points out that if this were to go ahead, ‘the interactive yet audio-based nature of speakers like Echo means that brands won’t have the benefit of visually enticing consumers, but will have the ability to interact with them in a way that’s at least somewhat conversational.’

-As for Google Home, of course Amazon’s main competitor in the voice-technology field, while there has been less hype about its potential for marketers, in fact Google could offer a wider range of content marketing opportunities.
+There has been less hype about Google Home’s potential for marketers.
+However, Google could offer a wider range of content marketing opportunities.
 Marketing Land pointed out that ‘unlike Echo, Google Home can answer complicated questions, because its underlying Google Assistant harvests answers from across the web rather than just from curated sources.’
 Sister-site Search Engine Land also highlighted that Google has recently updated Assistant’s capabilities to make entertainment content more accessible via its devices.

 Tips for building a strategy

-While it is clear that, even though already popular, these technologies are still in fairly early stages of adoption and development, marketers cannot afford to ignore the trend.
-If the huge surge in uptake is anything to go by, the future of voice marketing and its connection to broader Internet of Things (IoT) devices will be a new competition ground for brands.
+Even though already popular, these technologies are still in fairly early stages of adoption and development.
+Marketers cannot afford to ignore the trend.
+If the surge in uptake continues, the future of voice marketing and its connection to (IoT) devices will be a new competition ground.
 To add further confirmation that voice technology is likely to be the way of the future, Apple has just last week weighed into the market with its Siri-enabled HomePod.

 So what can marketers do to begin building a voice marketing strategy now?